Pixel 3, new Chromecast, Pixel Slate and more: Everything we expect from the Google event this Tuesday

 There's a big Google hardware event coming this Tuesday, and it won't just be about phones.

-Google's yearly hardware event has become a showcase for a lot of new products, from Pixel 3 phones to Chromecasts to Chromebooks.
-The October is almost here, and this is what we expect to see.
+Google's yearly hardware event has become a showcase for a lot of new products, from Pixel 3 phones to Chromecasts to the new Pixel Slate.
+October is almost here, and this is what we expect to see.
 CNET will be there, and this is what we think will show up -- including the most-leaked new phone ever.

 Date and place confirmed: Tuesday, October 9, NYC